-Let us start by presenting in Figures \ref{f_k3} and \ref{f_k31} the curves corresponding to the reference distribution function $f_{ref}(t,v)$ as well as the three distributions $f_{num}(t,v)$ computed with the ${\it FD}$-, ${\it RC}$- resp. ${\it GS}$-schemes at two different times $t_\star=0.2$ and $t_\star=2$ as well as two different $\kappa$-values, namely $\kappa=3$ and $\kappa=31$.
+Let us start by presenting in Fig. \ref{f_k3} and \ref{f_k31} the curves corresponding to the reference distribution function $f_{\mathrm{ref}}(t,v)$ as well as the three distributions $f_{\mathrm{num}}(t,v)$ computed with the first-order ${\it FD}$-, ${\it RC}$- and ${\it GS}$-schemes at two different times $t_\star=0.2$ and $t_\star=2$ as well as for two different $\kappa$-values, $\kappa=3$ and $\kappa=31$.
 What can be observed from these plots is that for small times, the accurate projection of the initial condition on the corresponding basis-set is of great importance.
 In particular the $RC$-scheme has some problems for large $\kappa$ and this due to the necessity to take a large number of basis-functions for the reconstruction, namely $N_{RC} > \kappa-1$ as explained in Remark \ref{remCheb}, whereas the $GS$-scheme has some problems for small $\kappa$-values, due to the hot tails of the distribution functions and the need to take a large (non-physical) regularization parameter $a>0$ in order to overcome stability problems, as explained in Remark \ref{remGS}.
-For larger times, all numerical solutions get closer and closer to the equilibrium solution $f_\infty(v)$, and the initial condition does no longer play a so important role.
-Each scheme is thus better adapted for a particular situation, meaning a particular $\kappa$-regime.
-We shall hence take in the following $\kappa=3$ for the $RC$-scheme and $\kappa=31$ for the $GS$-scheme.
-In order to find out how much basis-functions are required for each scheme, to have a good precision especially in the small-time regime, we plotted on Figures \ref{reconstr_RC} resp. \ref{reconstr_GS} the reconstruction of the initial condition with the $RC$-scheme resp. the $GS$-scheme.\\
+For larger times, all numerical solutions get closer and closer to the equilibrium solution $f_\infty(v)$, and the initial condition no longer plays an important role (except in mass-computation).
+Thus, each scheme is better adapted for a particular $\kappa$-regime.
+We shall therefore take in the following $\kappa=3$ for the $RC$-scheme and $\kappa=31$ for the $GS$-scheme.
+As explained earlier, one can read from Fig. \ref{reconstr_RC} and \ref{reconstr_GS} the number of basis-functions required for each scheme to have a good precision, especially in the small-time regime.\\